GiX007/image-analysis-and-processing/README.md

-# image-analysis-and-processing
+# Image Analysis and Processing

-## About
+This repository provides an introduction to image analysis and processing, combining classical techniques with modern machine learning and deep learning approaches.

-This repository offers a hands-on introduction to image analysis and processing, combining classical techniques with modern machine learning and deep learning approaches.
+---

 ## Contents